BlockchainCommons/GordianSeedTool-iOS/docs/Q-and-A.md

 None of the respondents in the **open** repo and presentations have been explicitly named as a source, except for ***Christopher Allen***, *** 🐺 Wolf mcNally*** and ***@henkvancann***.
 If there is no reference added to the answers, then it's Christopher Allen who answered the question.
 Most of the editing is done by @henkvancann, which might have introduced ommission, errors, language glitches and such.
 Sorry for that, feel free to correct by submitting a pull request (PR).\
 For practical reasons educational images uploaded by Github members have been downloaded.
 We de-personalised them by giving images a new name.
 Under these new names these images have been uploaded to github and used in the Q&A to clarify the questions and answers.

-GordianGuardian's content is licensed under the [CC by SA 4.0. license](https://creativecommons.org/licenses/by-sa/4.0/).
+Gordian Seed Tool's content is licensed under the [CC by SA 4.0. license](https://creativecommons.org/licenses/by-sa/4.0/).

 We've done our best to protect the privacy of the Github by investigating the images we used.
 We haven't come across personal identifiable information (pii).
 However, should we have made a mistake after all, please let us know and we'll correct this immediately.